NBA on Prime Video: Commentators

 Unlike ESPN or NBC, the NBA on Prime does not designate a top play-by-play voice or have fixed teams, rather it will attempt to rotate its broadcast teams amongst its various personnel.
-NBA on Prime games are called by play-by-play announcers Ian Eagle, Kevin Harlan, Michael Grady and Eric Collins.
+NBA on Prime games are called by play-by-play announcers Ian Eagle, Kevin Harlan, Michael Grady, and Eric Collins.
 Eagle and Harlan are considered Prime Video's top two play-by-play voices, having joined Prime Video after longtime stints at TNT.
-Color commentators for Prime Video's broadcasts include Stan Van Gundy, Brent Barry, Dell Curry and Jim Jackson.
-Dwyane Wade, Steve Nash and Candace Parker can also commentate on games under agreements which allow the three to serve as color commentators and studio analysts.
+Color commentators for Prime Video's broadcasts include Stan Van Gundy, Brent Barry, Jim Jackson, and Dell Curry.
+Steve Nash, Candace Parker and Dwyane Wade can also commentate on games under agreements which allow the three to serve as color commentators and studio analysts.
 Prime Video's team of sideline reporters include Cassidy Hubbarth, Allie Clifton, Kristina Pink and JayDee Dyer.

 The NBA on Prime studio show will be hosted by Taylor Rooks.
-Blake Griffin, Dirk Nowitzki, Dwyane Wade, Steve Nash, Candace Parker, Udonis Haslem, John Wall, Rudy Gay and Kyle Lowry are all rotated as studio analysts.
+Blake Griffin, Dirk Nowitzki, Dwyane Wade, Steve Nash, Candace Parker, Udonis Haslem, John Wall, Rudy Gay, Kyle Lowry and Zach Lowe are all rotated as studio analysts.

-NBA on Prime is adding Swin Cash as special contributor.
+On September 23 2025, NBA on Prime also added Swin Cash as special contributor.

+For the 2026 NBA Finals, Prime Video produced bespoke coverage for select international markets, with WNBA on Prime studio analyst and NBA on Prime sideline reporter Allie Clifton hosting the broadcasts, joined by analysts Vlade Divac, Chris Bosh, Danilo Gallinari and Nicolas Batum.
+In addition, Todd Harris, Mo Mooncey, Liam Canny, Azania Stewart, Nick Halling, Drew Lasker, Darren Kilfara and Rob Paternostro would provide play-by-play and color commentary on each of the games for international audiences, with NBA on Prime's #3 sideline reporter Kristina Pink reporting from courtside.
+Viewers would also have access to ABC's broadcasts as an alternate audio feed.